buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcPreDefinedPropertySet.md

 # IfcPreDefinedPropertySet

 _IfcPreDefinedPropertySet_ is a generalization of all statically defined property sets that are assigned to an object or type object.
-The statically or pre-defined property sets are entities with a fixed list of attributes having particular defined data types.
+The statically or pre-defined property sets are entities with a fixed list of attributes having particular defined data types.<!-- end of definition -->

 Property sets are related to other objects by using the relationship object that refers to the corresponding object: